Actively Recruiting

 - Cervical dilation of 8 cm or more

-- Evidence of non-reassuring fetal status requiring immediate delivery
+- Non-reassuring fetal status requiring immediate delivery

 - Prior antenatal corticosteroid treatment